wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ambience.md

 ### [Weapon Based Hands Clip Distance](https://www.nexusmods.com/newvegas/mods/82093)

-Allows for manual repositioning of the players hand clip distance.
+Allows for manual repositioning of the player's hand clip distance.

 :::important Instructions:
 - Hold the aim button and press right alt.
 Alternatively, if adjusting clip distance while your weapon is at the hip, simply press right alt.